COMMUNITY ARTS GRANTS

 Click the buttons below to view answers to frequently asked questions.

 A. The source of funding for these grants is money raised through the Culture Works’ annual Campaign for the Arts.
 Individuals and companies throughout the region participate, with more than 50% of the funding coming from workplace giving campaigns.
 The annual Campaign allows individuals to support not just one art form or organization, but to invest in the fundamental value of arts and culture to our community.

 A: In 2014, Culture works implemented a new outcomes-based funding model to better evaluate the effectiveness of applicants in aligning with larger community objectives.
 Under this model, a panel of knowledgeable local citizens evaluates the applications and determines scores based on the following criteria:

 • Organizational Capacity

 Panelists also make site visits to applicant organizations—attending a performance, exhibition, or education demonstration—to gain additional insights into the organization beyond the information included in the application.
-A Public Grant Panel Meeting will be held on May 31, 2017 from 9am – 12pm in the Schuster Center Donor’s Lounge.
-At this meeting, this year’s panel will discuss the applicant organizations and assign scores.
-These scores will then be entered into a computer program that will compute the scores, the amount of funding available, the number of applicants, and the organization’s budget to determine a funding amount for 2017-2018.
+A Public Grant Panel Meeting will be held on May 31, 2018 in the Schuster Center Donor’s Lounge, time TBD.
+At this meeting, the panel will discuss the applicant organizations and assign scores.
+These scores will then be entered into a funding formula that takes into consideration the total amount of funding available, the number of applicants, and each applicant organization’s budget to determine the grant amounts for 2018-2019.

 A: Absolutely!
 An outcomes-based process with a panel, scoring mechanism, and public grant process is used by the Ohio Arts Council to make funding decisions, and by other state arts councils.
 The same process is also used by the National Endowment for the Arts and a majority of local area arts agencies across the country.
 Culture Works is now much more aligned with national standards for best practices through the changes that we have made to our grantmaking process.